-However, if your state does not require disclosure of defects or if there is not a form provided to give guidance, you should ask yourself some questions about the defect that has been repaired:
+Not all states require disclosure of defects.
+If yours doesn't, or if it doesn't provide a form to give guidance, you should ask yourself some questions about the defect that has been repaired:

-For instance, if you have repaired severe foundational issues (at likely great expense), this is something that a buyer would want to know about.
-If the answer to any of the above questions is “yes,” it is wise to disclose.
-In fact, learning of some repairs may actually increase the buyers’ confidence that the house has been well maintained.
+For instance, if you have repaired severe foundational issues (likely at great expense), this is something that a buyer would want to know about.
+If the answer to any of the above questions is "yes," it is wise to disclose.
+In fact, learning of some repairs could actually increase the buyers' confidence that the house has been well maintained.